 René Rohrbeck, professor of strategy and foresight, has walked through how he quickly developed strategies for four scenarios based on uncertainties of (1) how long the pandemic will last, and (2) how intense the efforts to mitigate it will be.

-You can also use tools and templates designed for near-term foresight in crisis situations, like the Danish Government’s Pandora Cell, which is structured to grow the horizon being scanned in proportion to the length of the crisis.
+You can also use tools and templates designed for near-term foresight in crisis situations, like Denmark’s Pandora Cell for crisis anticipation, which is structured to grow the horizon being scanned in proportion to the length of the crisis.

 The more recent the crisis, the more near-term the concerns will be, as systems will not yet have adjusted.
 However, as they do adjust and stability returns, longer-term considerations can progressively be brought to the table.